 - push "Save" to save information or "Cancel" to cancel them.

 To find the instruction to configure your notebook for the Wi-Fi. go to: www.csi.unina.it/flex/cm/pages/ServeBLOB.php/L/IT/IDPagina/335

-The PIN (Personal Identification Number) is a code consisting of five numbers, necessary for the exams digital registration.
-You have to ask for it, even by e-mail, to the International Office two days after your enrollment at the University of Naples.
+The PIN (Personal Identification Number) is a code consisting of five numbers, compulsory for the exams registration.
+The PIN code is indicated in your registration certifcate issued by the International Office.

 Exams are held in January and February for the first term and in June and July for the second term.
 In September there is a special session.